JudahGabriel/RavenDB.AspNet.Identity/README.md

 3. In ~/Models/IdentityModels.cs:
     * Remove the namespace: Microsoft.AspNet.Identity.EntityFramework
-    * Add the namespace: RavenDB.AspNet.Identity
+    * Add the namespace: Raven.AspNet.Identity
     * Remove the entire ApplicationDbContext class.
 You don't need that!
-4. In ~/Controllers/AccountController.cs
+4. In ~/App_Start/IdentityConfig.cs
-    * Remove the namespace: Microsoft.AspNet.Identity.EntityFramework
-    * Replace the UserStore in the constructor, providing a lambda expression to show the UserStore how to get the current IDocumentSession.
+    * Update the ApplicationUserManager.Create method to get the Raven document session.

-    // This example assumes you have a RavenController base class with public RavenSession property. public AccountController()
+    public static ApplicationUserManager Create(IdentityFactoryOptions<ApplicationUserManager> options, IOwinContext context) {
+		// Update this line to pass in the Raven document session: var manager = new ApplicationUserManager(new UserStore<ApplicationUser>(context.Get<IAsyncDocumentSession>()));
+		...
+	}
+5. In ~/App_Start/Startup.Auth.cs:
+	* Remove the Entity framework context and add a RavenDB context:
+	// Old: app.CreatePerOwinContext(ApplicationDbContext.Create);
+	// New.
+The raven variable is your Raven DocumentStore singleton. app.CreatePerOwinContext(() => raven.OpenAsyncSession());
+6. Add a RavenController base class.
+	* This will save changes on the document session if the controller action executed successfully.
+7. Make AccountController.cs inherit from RavenController
+	public class AccountController : RavenController
 	{
-        this.UserManager = new UserManager<ApplicationUser>(new UserStore<ApplicationUser>(() => this.RavenSession));
+		...
 	}